 Compost is “organic material that can be added to soil mix to help plants grow.”
 It’s also a great way to return essential nutrients to the soil mix of your plants.

-Compost can be sprinkled on lawns, around trees and bushes as mulch and instead of soil mix for your houseplants.
-What’s more, with around 30% of landfill space taken up with yard waste and food scraps (perfect material for composting process), creating compost is how you can do your part in alleviating overly-stressed landfill space which works better in garden waste management.
+That can be sprinkled on lawns, around trees and bushes as mulch and instead of soil mix for your houseplants.
+What’s more, with around 30% of landfill space taken up with yard waste and food scraps (perfect material for composting process), creating it is how you can do your part in alleviating overly-stressed landfill space which works better in garden waste management.

-Making compost in a garbage or garden bag (also known as anaerobic composting) is by far the simplest way to make compost.
+Making compost in a garden bag ( anaerobic method of composting) is by far the simplest way to make compost.
 It’s free, requires no tools and you probably already have all the materials in your home to start making garden bags compost.

 - Two thick garden bags; 100-120 kg bags are a perfect size.

 - One part of “brown” material (dead leaves, wood chips, small twigs, coffee filters, shredded paper, cardboard or newspaper, straw, old and dried flowers).

 - One part of “green” (fruit and grass clippings, vegetable scraps, tea and coffee grounds).